 Topics & Themes

-Sustainability, organic farming, biodynamic farming, and permaculture, slow food and other food movements, Italian and European agriculture and food policy and business practice, economics of food production.
+Sustainability, organic farming, biodynamic farming, and permaculture; slow food and other food movements, Italian and European agriculture and food policy and business practice; economics and social effects of food production.

 Terms & Dates

 Filippo Randelli is the Program Director, responsible for the program as a whole.
 He teaches the course Agriculture and Sustainability in Tuscany, guides students in internships, and supervises the Independent Study Project.
 Filippo Randelli holds a Ph.D. in Economic Geography from the University of Rome “La Sapienza.”
 He is a tenure-track researcher and lecturer in the Department of Economic Science at the University of Florence.
 He has done extensive research on sustainable tourism, geographical economics, and environmental economics, and has given lectures and seminars on these themes and participated in many international conferences and workshops.
 He is on the board of the Società di Studi Geografici.
 He has been an invited scholar at Utrecht, Cambridge, and Zurich Universities.
 Filippo Randelli is also an agricultural entrepreneur himself, having moved from the city to a small farm in Greve in Chianti, where he makes wine and olive oil and is part of a B&B business.